hardeyhash/hello-world/README.md

 Hey guys!

-I'm Hashim, I'm kinda new to coding but I've enjoyed it so far.
+I'm Hashim, I'm kinda new to coding and I've really enjoyed it so far.
 I have learned HTML and CSS and currently learning JS (hopefully I will master that soon).

+Next, planned to learn react, python and more.